Somerset Senior Sport

 On Thursday, we marked what I hope is a new era in Spartan Sport – girls Cricket.
 The State T20 Cup Challenge is a State-wide knockout competition and based upon my aggressively enthusiastic recruitment style, Somerset was able to form their first girls Cricket side.

 To clarify, Somerset has had girls Cricket in the past – but it was a condescendingly watered down affair, played with soft balls and giggles.
-The gender assumptions behind this travesty has long rankled – those who think that girl sportspeople are somehow delicate flowers that need to be protected have never seen, for example, Katrina Howard take a cricket ball in the throat and still have the presence of mind to still take the catch. [n.b.
+The gender assumptions behind this travesty has long rankled – those who think that girl sportspeople are somehow delicate flowers who need to be protected have never seen, for example, Katrina Howard take a cricket ball in the throat and still have the presence of mind to still take the catch. [n.b.
 Ritcho has informed me that there was a one-off side in the past, but I have not been able to verify this through archives]

 The 11 girls in the squad were a pleasure to coach.
 They were unflaggingly energetic and enthusiastic.
 They turned up for non-compulsory training and were prepared to work on their game.
 They were happy to take suggestions and be coached by the hoary relic whose cricketing skill reached its acme in Gymea Bay B3s somewhere in the 90s.

-We hosted St Stephens College on Wyangan, where our beloved groundsman Pete did his best to prepare a pitch in the middle of rugby season.
+We hosted St Stephen's College on Wyangan, where our beloved groundsman Pete did his best to prepare a pitch in the middle of Rugby season.
 Thanks must go to him and to Roger for prioritising this job, as it gave the girls from both teams a thrill to play on turf and to see the Wyangan electronic scoreboard feature a girl’s cricket team for the first time.

 Thanks must also go to our Headmaster who gave up some time in his busy schedule to support the girls.
 I would expect no less, as all know how committed he is to see women’s sport take its rightful position.